How I’m Managing My Eating Disorder During Coronavirus

 Food scarcity, anorexia, and binge-eating

-This food scarcity is triggering for other people with eating disorders as well.
+This food scarcity is triggering for other people with or without eating disorders as well.
 For my anorexic clients, they see the food scarcity as a reason they should restrict their food more or they fear not being able to buy their safe foods.
 On the other end of the spectrum, clients with binge-eating disorder see it as a reason to eat everything as they are worried about when they’ll have their favorite foods again and food is a major source of comfort.

 A perfect storm for disordered eating